reakAleek/js-ui-server-syncing/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Syncing Logic
-The syncing logic can be found in the the file [actionProcrastinator.js](src/+store/util/actionProcrastinator.js) including description as comment.
+The syncing logic can be found in the the file [src/+store/util/actionProcrastinator.js](src/+store/util/actionProcrastinator.js) including description as comment.
+The usage of the ActionProcrastinor can be found in [src/+store/middlewares/apiMiddleware.js](src/+store/middlewares/apiMiddleware.js).

+## Example test case
+The ​example​ ​test​ ​case​ ​in​ ​JS​ ​that​ ​reproduces​ ​the​ explained ​issue​ ​can be found in [src/test.js](src/test.js)

 ## Available Scripts
 In the project directory, you can run:

 ### `npm start`